Josverl/micropython-stubs/docs/24_pycharm.md

 After this Pycharm will use the stubs to validate your code and provide hints.

-Note that Pycharm's rendering of the docstrings is limited, but still quite useful.
+Note that Pycharm's rendering of the docstrings is limited (compared to VSCode), but still quite useful.

 ## Check library imports
 To check if the correct types are used for your imports you can 'hover' the mouse over the module of an import statement.